 Awarded to students who achieve advanced proficiency in a second language, engage with other countries and cultures and complete a global project or study abroad program.

 Encourages breadth of study by recognizing students for taking classes spanning eight areas, including the natural and social sciences, creative arts, and humanities, with at least one course that examines structures of power and inequality.

 Taylor and Lane Social Justice Scholars

 Recognizes students who pursue Wheaton’s mission of social justice, inclusion and diversity by taking courses that address these issues across several departments, maintaining a solid GPA and completing a related project.
 Named for the first two black women to graduate from Wheaton.

 Other elements can be built into a student’s path to guide and support them while encouraging them to develop key skills in their fields.
 These include:

-- LEAPS certificate: A set of elective courses that are skills- focused, interdisciplinary and experiential, overseen by both a faculty advisor and alumni mentor
+- LEAPS certificate: A set of elective courses that are skills-focused, interdisciplinary and experiential, overseen by both a faculty advisor and alumni or professional mentor

 - Skills courses: Half-credit elective courses that help build specific professional and life skills